JinZihang/NTU-MA4825-GammaGo/README.md

 - **Others**
   - Display visible signs when a game ends

-# Steps to Set Up the Project
+# External Requirements
+1. Dynamixel
+2. MoveIt
+2. Game algorithm (how the system plays)

 # Contributors